 By providing a long-term financial incentive, the objective of the non-domestic RHI is to significantly increase the proportion of heat generated from renewable sources.
 By driving change in a sector currently dominated by fossil fuel technologies, the RHI can help the UK meet EU targets to reduce carbon emissions and improve energy security.

 The RHI has two schemes – Domestic and Non-Domestic.
 They have separate tariffs, eligibility conditions, rules and application processes.
 Ofgem administer both.
 The domestic scheme’s tariff sees members receive quarterly payments for seven years for the amount of clean, green renewable heat their system produces.

-You can only apply for one of the schemes, to find out which you could benefit from you can contact us for more information based on your needs or visit our library to view Ofgem fact sheets on the scheme.
+You can only apply for one of the schemes, to find out which you could benefit from you can contact us for more information based on your needs or view this Ofgem fact sheets on the scheme.

 The Feed-in Tariff (FIT) scheme is a government programme designed to promote the uptake of a range of small-scale renewable and low-carbon electricity generation technologies.